mckennapsean/dissertation/content/6-worksheet.md

-We introduce the first design worksheet for the *understand* activity in {@fig:worksheets}.
+We introduce the first design worksheet for the *understand* activity in [@fig:worksheets].
 At the top of each sheet we describe the goal and resulting artifact or outcome for the activity.
 Each sheet can be numbered in the top-right for keeping track of order, for planning, and retrospection.
 For each worksheet's five steps we included additional helper